 |

-need cropping and arranging together with some text that tries to do them justice.
+the photo's need cropping and arranging together with some text that tries to do

 My apologies to all of those exhibitors that I have left out but...........